zolyfarkas/jaxrs-spf4j-demo/README.md

 See the [wiki](https://github.com/zolyfarkas/jaxrs-spf4j-demo/wiki) for more detailed descriptions of the concepts implemented here

-This demo is built and published to docker-hub, you can run this service by:
+This demo is built and published to docker-hub, you can run this service by ([install docker](https://docs.docker.com/install/)):

 ```
 $ docker pull zolyfarkas/jaxrs-spf4j-demo:0.8-SNAPSHOT
 $ docker run -p 8080:8080  zolyfarkas/jaxrs-spf4j-demo:0.8-SNAPSHOT
 ```

-open in your browser:
+open in your browser (use http and port 8080 if you run it locally):

   * [Hello](https://demo.spf4j.org/helloResource/hello)
   * [Json avro response](https://demo.spf4j.org/example/records?_Accept=application/json)